hishizuka/pizero_bikecomputer/README.md

 ## Run on X Window

-If you run the program from SSH login shell, add the following environment variable.
+If you run the program from the SSH login shell, add the following environment variable.

 ```
 export DISPLAY=:0.0